Azure/azure-cli/doc/error_handling_guidelines.md

 To summarize, here is a list of rules for command group authors to select a proper error type.
 - __DO NOT__ use the error types defined in the base layer and the second layer
+- Avoid using the fallback error types unless you can not find a specific one for your case
 - Consider defining a new error type if you can not find a proper one when it is a general error
-- Avoid using the fallback error types unless you can not find a proper one and the error is not general enough for a new error type

 ### Apply the Error Type